MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

    # Import the generated client library.
    import deployrclient
    ```

-<a name="python-auth"></a>

-### Part 2.
-Add authentication and header logic to your script
-Keep in mind that all APIs require authentication; therefore, all users must authenticate when making an API call using the `POST /login` API or through Azure Active Directory (AAD).

-To simplify this process, bearer access tokens are issued so that users need not provide their credentials for every since call.
-This bearer token is a lightweight security token that grants the “bearer” access to a protected resource, in this case, R Server's APIs.
-After a user has been authenticated, the application must validate the user’s bearer token to ensure that authentication was successful for the intended parties.
-[Learn more about managing these tokens.](security-access-tokens.md)

-Before you interact with the core APIs, first authenticate, get the bearer access token using [the authentication method](security-authentication.md) configured by your administrator, and then include it in each header for each subsequent request:

 1. Add the authentication logic to your application to define a connection from your local machine to R Server, provide credentials, capture the access token, add that token to the header, and use that header for all subsequent requests.
 Use the authentication method defined by your R Server administrator: basic admin account, Active Directory/LDAP (AD/LDAP), or Azure Active Directory (AAD).